DevFiu/Claire/README.md

 **Project progress**

-The project is currently under development and is expected to be released in October 2024.
+The project is currently under development and is expected to be released in November 2024.

 **Contribution**